tidyverse/duckplyr/tests/testthat/_snaps/fallback.md

     Code
       fallback_sitrep()
     Message
       The duckplyr package is configured to fall back to dplyr when it encounters an incompatibility.
 Fallback events can be collected and uploaded for analysis to guide future development.
-By default, no data will be collected or uploaded. v Fallback logging is enabled.
+By default, data will be collected but no data will be uploaded. v Fallback logging is enabled.
       i Fallback logging is not controlled, see `?duckplyr::fallback()`. i Logs are written to 'fallback/log/dir'.